 • Start stockpiling breast milk in the freezer.
 You should have at least enough milk for one day of feedings, which may be about 25 to 30 ounces.
 You can easily have enough stored if you begin pumping your breasts a few minutes after your baby nurses.
 You’ll usually be able to get an extra ounce or two every time.
 That’ll be more than enough to stockpile 30 ounces in a month.

-• Talk to your boss to figure out what room you’ll be pumping in when you return to work.
-Figure out any adjustments you have to make to your schedule.
+• Talk to your boss to determine what room you’ll be pumping in when you return to work and to determine any adjustments you have to make to your schedule.

-• Choose a daycare provider so you know who will be feeding your baby when you’re away.
-When selecting someone to watch your baby, you’ll want to consider whether they are a smoker and if they’ll follow the precise instructions that you’ll likely have for them.
+• Choose a daycare provider so you know who will feed your baby when you’re away.
+When selecting someone to watch your baby, consider whether they are smokers and whether they’ll follow the precise instructions that you’ll likely have for them.

 One Week Before Returning to Work: